 Taking UX Design Essentials for Mobile will give your team the essential, practical knowledge it needs to create great mobile user experiences and make better design decisions quickly and confidently.

-Design process, avoiding the classic mistakes: Understand why smart people who are masters of technology create poor UI designs.
+Design process, avoiding the classic mistakes: Understand why smart people who are experts with technology create poor UI designs.
 Learn to avoid the classic mistakes that everyone tends to make.
-Having a clear understanding of why design goals are important and when they are worth the investment.
+Have a clear understanding of why design goals are important and when they are worth the investment.

 Effective communication: Many design decisions ultimately boil down to communicating to your target users effectively.
 This is true for both interaction and visual design.
 The heart of the course is learning how to use the language UI to communicate to users in a way that’s concise, natural, and intuitive.